txjmp/mog/README.md

 mog.BulkAddInsert(doc interface{}) 		 - append doc to be inserted to mog.BulkWrites slice mog.BulkAddUpdate(criteria, update interface{}) - append criteria and update to mog.BulkWrites slice mog.BulkWrite()			                 - apply inserts & updates stored in mog.BulkWrites slice
-csv input/output methods - see GoDoc or mog.go for details and examples_test.go for example code.
+csv input/output methods - see GoDoc or mog.go for details.
+Examples in examples_test.go for example code. aggregate methods - see GoDoc or mog.go for details.
+Examples in aggregate_test.go
 ```